Southern Cross Scholars Program

 Students at Gold Coast campus with ocean views in background

-This free program offers you the choice of a subject of interest and the chance to experience university life at one of our campuses or online.
-You’ll also gain advanced academic skills to help you blitz Years 11 & 12.
+This free 6-week program (10 March – 18 April 2025) gives you advanced academic skills to help you blitz your final years in high school and offers you the choice of a subject of interest.
+You also get the chance to experience university life at one of our campuses or online.

 Successful completion of the program puts you in the running for a generous scholarship that can make your uni goals that much sweeter.